 “Fine, fine!”
 Sonia slipped it back into the fridge and softly stamped into her bedroom.
 She kicked her pink sneakers off, used inertia to swing the heavy pack onto the bed, and then sat with her legs crossed next to it.
 The mattress springs squeaked.

 To get a quick sense of how good her items might be, she pulled out the two easiest physicals to get to work on first: a red Nokia phone and a Tamagotchi game, its egg-ish case cracked and yellowing.
 This third generation Tamagotchi in particular was written on such a small memory chip and in such a clunky language there was hardly room for any kind of firewalls or encryption.

 With a rubber mallet, she delivered a swift bump to pop open the phone.
 She wiggled the memory stick loose and transferred it into an adapter linked up to the console.
 It fit snugly.
-After flipping a few toggles, she set her sights on a hovering glow screen, which flashed what looked like a palimpsest of random characters, erasing and reforming repeatedly, and, through the headphones, Selena sang at full volume, bringing pain (but also a kind of joy) to the inside of her ears.
+After flipping a few toggles, she pressed a button on a projector the size of a large Coin.
+A hovering glow screen booted, which flashed what looked like a palimpsest of random characters.
+She pointed at the edge of the floating display, pinched and pulled to see more of the information.
+The characters erased and reformed repeatedly, and, through the headphones, Selena sang at full volume, bringing pain (but also a kind of joy) to the inside of her ears.

 “Ahh!
 FUCK!”
 She tore off her headphones, breaking the connection.